-The Bank's shares are listed on the National Stock exchange of India Ltd and Bombay Stock Exchange Ltd.
+The Bank's shares are listed on the National Stock exchange of India Ltd and BSE Ltd.

-During the quarter ended June 30, 2016 the Bank has allotted 2402 equity shares to employees under its Employee Stock Option Plan.
-Apart from the above, Bank has not raised any capital by IPO, Rights or by Public offer during the quarter ended June 30, 2016.
+During the quarter ended June'18, Bank has not raised any capital by IPO, Rights or by Public offer.

 a.
 Breakup of Capital Funds